Pokémon is big! Like the highest-grossing media franchise of all time big!

 Since it first debuted over in Japan back in February of 1996, the powers that be behind the Pokémon phenomenon have tirelessly searched for ways to keep the franchise feeling fresh.
 Whether it be the Pocket Pikachu virtual pet, or the hugely popular Pokémon Go! mobile app, these innovative expansions have helped the brand demonstrate some serious staying power while leaving lesser names in the dust.

 One such release that helped contribute to this seemingly unstoppable growth was the Pokéwalker!
+So, what is the purpose of the Pokewalker?

 What is a Pokéwalker?